grafana/scenes/docusaurus/docs/scene-layout.md

 title: Building a scene layout
 ---

 Scenes support two layout types: flex and grid layout.
-In this guide you will learn how to use and configure `SceneFlexLayout` and `SceneGridLayout`.
+In this guide, you'll learn how to use and configure `SceneFlexLayout` and `SceneGridLayout`.

 ## Flexbox layout

-`SceneFlexLayout` allows building flexible scenes with layout driven by browser's CSS flexbox layout.
-This allows for defining very dynamic layouts where panel widths and heights can adapt to the available space.
+`SceneFlexLayout` allows you to build flexible scenes with layouts driven by the browser's CSS flexbox layout.
+This lets you to define very dynamic layouts where panel widths and heights can adapt to the available space.

 ### Step 1.
 Create a scene

-Start using flexbox layout by creating a scene with `body` configured as `SceneFlexLayout`:
+Start using the flexbox layout by creating a scene with `body` configured as `SceneFlexLayout`:

 ```ts
 const myScene = new EmbeddedScene({